marcoshsq/PY4E/README.md

 ---

+### Bibliographic references:

-### Bibliographic references, to give credit to the right people, and also, in case you want more content and information. (◕‿◕✿)
+To give credit to the right people, and also, in case you want more content and information. (◕‿◕✿)

 - [Curso em Vídeo](https://www.youtube.com/playlist?list=PLHz_AreHm4dm6wYOIW20Nyg12TAjmMGT-) - The main list of exercises was acquired on the youtube channel "[Curso em Vídeo](https://www.youtube.com/c/CursoemV%C3%ADdeo/videos)", one of the best channels on the Brazilian Youtube;
 - [Python Brasil](https://wiki.python.org.br/ListaDeExercicios) - The second extra list was acquired with the Python Brazil community;